It's November, and while there's a ~lot~ to think about this year, now is also a great time to make the most of your insurance benefits.

 - Low-deductible health plan: A plan with a lower deductible than a traditional plan.
 You pay less up front, then your plan starts kicking in — but you end up paying more for your monthly premium.

-If you've hit your deductible for 2019, your 2020 benefits may have already entered the picture.
-(Take a look at your explanation of benefits (EOB) to confirm this.)
+If you've hit your deductible for 2021, your 2022 benefits may have already entered the picture.
+(Take a look at your explanation of benefits, or EOB, to confirm this.)
 If this is the case for you, you can start scheduling appointments you might have thought you'd have to pay for out of pocket, including:

 - A visit to the dermatologist: Check in with the biggest organ we have — our skin.